george89analytis/Deploying-A-Website-Unix--420-321-VA--Fall-2025/README.md

 * NGINX successfully running in a container
 * a GitHub repository containing website code
 * configuring GitHub actions for automatic deployment

+# What does our GitHub repository contain?:
+So our GitHub repository includes